MatadorProBr/rvx-magisk-module/README.md

 To be able to use non-root variants of YT and YT Music, install [Vanced Extended MicroG](https://github.com/inotia00/VancedMicroG/releases) (recommended) or [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases).

-## Updating the repository
+## Sync the repository (only applies to forks)
-If you want to receive automatic updates when this repository updates, you can enable the [Sync with Upstream workflow](../../actions/workflows/sync_upstream.yml).
+If you want to sync your fork automatic when the repository updates, you can enable the [Sync with Upstream workflow](/.github/workflows/sync_upstream.yml).

 # Building Locally
 Make sure you have JDK 17 installed.
 Then run: